jobo322/nmr-prediction/README.md

 First we split the zipped original data:

-`node -r esm src/split.js`
+`node -r esm src/utils/split.js`

-This creates 5 files in the `output` folder.
+This creates several files in the `output` folder.

-After we calculate the hoses codes and chemical shifts.
+After we calculate the hoses codes and chemical shifts, It is a process in parallel so you can choose the number of threads you want to use on it changing the maxThreads option.

-`node -r esm src/createJSON.js`
+`node -r esm src/utils/createJSON.js`

 This json has information like solvent, nucleus, etc.

 Finally we create databases for each nucleus, currently ignoring the solvent

-`node -r esm src/joinPredictions.js`
+`node -r esm src/utils/joinPredictions.js`

 This will create one file per nucleus in the `output` folder.